IBM/universal-connectors/filter-plugin/logstash-filter-yugabyte-guardium/README.md

 8. The "type" fields should match in the input and the filter configuration section.
 This field should be unique for  every individual connector added.
 9. Click Save.
 Guardium validates the new connector and displays it in the Configure Universal Connector page.

-## Configuring the Yugabyte filters in Guardium Insights
+## Configuring the Yugabyte filters in Guardium Data Security Center
-To configure this plug-in for Guardium Insights, follow [this guide.](/docs/Guardium%20Insights/3.2.x/UC_Configuration_GI.md) For the input configuration step, refer to the [Filebeat section](/docs/Guardium%20Insights/3.2.x/UC_Configuration_GI.md#Filebeat-input-plug-in-configuration).
+To configure this plug-in for Guardium Data Security Center, follow [this guide.](/docs/Guardium%20Insights/3.2.x/UC_Configuration_GI.md)
+For the input configuration step, refer to the [Filebeat section](/docs/Guardium%20Insights/3.2.x/UC_Configuration_GI.md#Filebeat-input-plug-in-configuration).